emmt/LazyAlgebra.jl/README.md

 * `D = A*(B + C)` is a mapping such that `C⋅x` yields the same result as `A⋅(B⋅x + C⋅x)`.

+### Linear operators

-A `LinearOperator` is any linear mapping between two spaces.
+A `LinearOperator` can be any linear mapping between two spaces.
 This abstract subtype of `Mapping` is introduced to extend the notion of *matrices* and *vectors*.
 Assuming the type of `A` inherits from `LinearOperator`, then:

 * `A'⋅x` and `A'*x` yields the result of applying the adjoint of the operator `A` to `x`;

-* `A'\\x` yields the result of applying the adjoint of the inverse of operator `A` to `x`.
+* `A'\x` yields the result of applying the adjoint of the inverse of operator `A` to `x`.

 * `B = A'` is a mapping such that `B⋅x` yields the same result as `A'⋅x`.